DEV SITE .48

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Neuropsychologist
+Entry / Progression - Neuropsychologist

 In order to become a Neuropsychologist, an accredited honours undergraduate degree where psychology is the major subject is required.
 Completion of a recognised accredited postgraduate training programme in Neuropsychology is then necessary.
-Recognition with the The Psychological Society of Ireland (PSI), is the learned and professional body for psychology and psychologists in the Republic of Ireland.

 Pathways to becoming a Neuro Psychologist